- Thoughts on (Modern?) Software Development

 Human Interactions – Gelled teams (6)

-Human Interactions – Learning organization
+Human Interactions – The Learning organization

 - https://mstdn.social/@alexthurow/110208368636432529